woocommerce/google-listings-and-ads/js/src/components/app-radio-content-control/README.md

 # AppRadioContentControl

-Display additional content under the radio control and optionally collapse the content with `collapsible` when the radio button is checked.
+Display additional content under the radio control.
+Optionally collapse the content of unchecked options, when the `collapsible` prop is set.

 This uses `@wordpress/components` [RadioControl](https://github.com/WordPress/gutenberg/tree/master/packages/components/src/radio-control) under the hood.